Side Effects of The Abortion Pill

 Between .04-4.6% of women during clinical trials experienced serious adverse reactions including needing transfusion, sepsis, an ER visit, hospitalization, hemorrhage, and infection without sepsis.
 (This number could be higher as many complications related to the abortion pill are often misdiagnosed as miscarriages)

-In this study, researchers found that surgical intervention was required 2.5% of the time, and that the surgical intervention rate was significantly higher among women who were at gestations of greater than 7 weeks.
+In this study, researchers found that surgical intervention was required in 2.5% of medication abortions, and that the surgical intervention was significantly higher among women who were at gestations of greater than 7 weeks.

 When to call a doctor

-If you experience the following after taking the abortion pill, it is important to contact your healthcare provider right away:
+During the process of your medication abortion, you should work closely with your provider.
+If you experience the following after taking the abortion pill, it is important to contact your healthcare provider as soon as possible.

 Importantly, when you call the doctor, let them know that you took the abortion pill as the treatment for complications from the abortion pill are different than miscarriage.